kolypto/py-mongosql/README.rst

 -  ``ro_fields=()``: List of read-only fields or field names.
 The user is not allowed to change or define these.

+   Alternatively, this can be a callable which returns the list of read-only fields at runtime (e.g. in case this depends on the current user permissions).

 -  ``allow_relations=()``: List of relations of relation names the user is allowed to `join <#join-operation>`__.